Israeli strike in northern Gaza kills at least 60, officials say, as Hezbollah announces new leader

 In a separate development, Lebanon’s militant group Hezbollah said it has chosen Sheikh Naim Kassem to succeed longtime leader Hassan Nasrallah, who was killed in an Israeli airstrike last month.
 Hezbollah vowed to continue with Nasrallah’s policies “until victory is achieved.”

-Israel also faced backlash from aid groups after its parliament passed legislation that could severely restrict the ability of the U.N. agency for Palestinian refugees to operate in the Palestinian territories.
+Israel also faced backlash after passing legislation that could severely restrict the ability of the U.N. agency for Palestinian refugees to operate in the Palestinian territories.
 The agency, known as UNRWA, is the largest aid provider in Gaza.
-Israel has long accused it of militant ties, allegations denied by the agency.
+Israel has long accused it of militant ties, allegations it denies.

 A spokesperson for the U.N. children’s agency said the decision “means that a new way has been found to kill children.”